-The same situation would also apply to Hydronic water heaters.Q6: I have just purchased a second hand heater, which I would like to change over the operating voltage? i.e. from 12V DC to 24V DC or 24V DC to 12V DC.
+The same situation would also apply to Hydronic water heaters.Q6: I have just purchased a second-hand heater, which I would like to change the operating voltage? i.e. from 12V DC to 24V DC or 24V DC to 12V DC.

 The control box, fuel metering pump, blower motor, voltage regulation relay and in some case the ignition system will have to be modified.

 Will my heater run on red diesel and how often will it need servicing?

 "Our heater products are designed to run on fuel to specification BS EN 590 as stated in the Technical book that accompanies all heaters".

 It is commonly thought that red diesel is road diesel with a red dye in it.
 Unfortunately, this is not always the case.
 There are two types of red diesel available, one is Gas Oil with red dye, and the other is Low Sulphur Gas Oil (City Gas Oil) with a red dye.
 The latter meets BS EN 590 and has the same specification as road diesel.